Disneyland Paris in a wheelchair

 Where to stay

 There are many hotels near Disneyland Paris.
 We booked the Radisson Blu Resort at Disneyland, but unfortunately, I cannot quite recommend this hotel.
 Although our room category was “Accessible Queen,” the bathroom was equipped with a bathtub.
 I went back to the reception and asked for a room with a roll-in shower.
 The receptionist explained that all those rooms were occupied.
 She told me that the staff didn’t know which of their accessible rooms were equipped with a roll-in shower and that they could not check that in their system.
-As a proof she even let me have a look at her screen.
-Anyway, my husband and I arranged us with our room.
+As proof she even let me have a look at her screen.
+Anyway, my husband and I dealt with that room.
 The hotel offered an accessible free shuttle service to Disneyland and back.
 The shuttle bus was equipped with a ramp, and the ride only took 10 minutes.